The postmark deadline for the 2015 - 2017 fellowship application is February 1, 2015.

 The Fellow will be in residence at Georgetown Law Center for a two-year period.
-The Fellowship permit the Fellows to complete a year of research, writing and teaching a seminar, before applying for teaching positions during their second year.
+The Fellowship permits Fellows to complete a year of research and writing and to teach a seminar before applying for teaching positions during their second year.
 During the Fellow's tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship.
-The Fellow will be mentored by the faculty associated with the Center, and will work closely with his or her mentors in the development of the major writing project.
+The Fellow will be mentored by the faculty associated with the Center, working closely with his or her mentors in developing the major writing project.

 The Fellow will also be expected to contribute to the intellectual life of the Center in a meaningful way by participating, where appropriate, in ongoing Center projects.
 This will include attending and participating in Center programs.
 The Fellow will also have the opportunity to attend scholarly symposia, lectures, and brown bag seminars with Georgetown Law faculty, and to participate in the Georgetown Fellows' Collaborative, described below.